 3D Kerosene Fire Test Comparison

-This fire test is based on the U.S. Air force and U.S. Navy worst case scenario of a 3-dimensional fire inside an aircraft hangar caused by a fully fueled aircraft catching fire.
-The burning aircraft’s fuel tank will heat, eventually rupture and begin spilling fuel.
-In this case, a continuous supply of jet fuel (kerosene) would fuel the fire and spread out over the hangar floor.
+This fire test is based on the U.S. Air force and U.S. Navy’s worst-case scenario of a 3-dimensional fire inside an aircraft hangar, caused by a fully fueled aircraft catching fire.
+The burning aircraft’s fuel tank will heat up, rupture and begin spilling fuel.
+In this case, a continuous supply of jet fuel (kerosene) will fuel the fire and spread out over the hangar floor.

 Tote vs. Forklift

 Forklifts piercing totes is one of the most common accidents in industries dealing with environmentally hazardous and ignitable liquids.
-We conducted this test to analyze how we could design the Safespill system to mitigate a spill like this.
-It also proves how easily a small accident can turn into a dangerous situation when the contents of the tote are flammable or hazardous.
+We conducted this test to demonstrate how the Safespill system can mitigate the effects of a spill like this.

 Alcohol Fire Test Comparison

-In this video, we demonstrate what happens when alcohol is spilled and ignited.
-The flames of an alcohol fire are invisible, therefore we used a thermal imaging camera.
-We spilled 1 gallon (3.8 liters) on the Safespill flooring system and immediately ignited it, we did the same on a steel containment pad.
-The floor’s internal flushing system was not activated during this test.
+For this test, we spilled 1 gallon (3.8 liters) of alcohol on the Safespill flooring system and immediately ignited it, we did the same on a steel containment pad to compare.
+Since alcohol flames are invisible, we used a thermal imaging camera to capture the activity.
+(The floor’s internal flushing system was not activated for this test.)

-** Please note that the Safespill system is designed to be installed directly on a concrete floor, in this test the floor was raised because the concrete floor at the fire test site is too uneven to lay it directly on top.
+** Please note that the Safespill system is designed to be installed directly on top of a concrete floor, but, for this test, we raised the Safespill floor due to an uneven concrete floor.